-Marc Jacobs Proposed to Candlemaker Beau with a Flash Mob at Chipotle
+Marc Jacobs Proposed to Candlemaker Beau With a Flash Mob at Chipotle

 But was the guac extra?

-Jacobs posted a video of the elaborate setup on Wednesday evening which shows him popping the question to beau Charly Defrancesco, the "bougie" candlemaker he has been dating since 2015.
-They currently reside in Manhattan's West Village.
+Jacobs posted a video of the elaborate setup on Wednesday evening, which shows him popping the question to beau Charly Defrancesco, the "bougie" candlemaker he has been dating since 2015.
+They reside in Manhattan's West Village.

 Now the real question is, was the guac gratis?